Rishabbh-Sahu/extractive_summarization/README.md

 conda activate <virtual_environment_name>

 Install all the requirements(requisite packages) -
-    quick way to do it by using the below commands:
+    quick way to do it by using the below command:

     python3 -m pip install -r requirement.txt